Director, talent and operations

-As deputy director of talent and operations, she manages the organizational budget, improves protocols and procedures that support everyone’s work, and ensures that our internal teams are made up of passionate people with a commitment to educational equity and dedicated to developing the next generation of urban education leaders.
+As the director of talent and operations, she manages the organizational budget, improves protocols and procedures that support everyone’s work, and ensures that our internal teams are made up of passionate people with a commitment to educational equity and dedicated to developing the next generation of urban education leaders.

 A native Californian and mom of two young sons, Rachel loves feeling good about the work she does every day.
 She is grateful that her efforts at The Broad Center help her contribute to a world in which every child has a fair shot to succeed in life.

 Were you involved in any activities when you were in school?

 In high school, I was in the travel club and the Asian-American club.
 In college, I was active in alternative spring break with the Chumash tribes and Army ROTC.